 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.

-Suitable candidates may be invited for an interview.
-During the visit to the University the candidate can find out more about the programme and meet staff and students.
+If you are a suitable candidate you may be invited to an applicant day.
+During your visit to the University you can find out more about the course and meet staff and students.

 Recognition of prior learning